-OVER ITS 25+ YEARS, AURORA HAS “RISEN TO BECOME ONE OF THE MOST IMPORTANT REGIONAL THEATRES IN THE AREA” - SF Chronicle
+OVER ITS 25+ YEARS, AURORA HAS “RISEN TO BECOME ONE OF THE MOST IMPORTANT REGIONAL THEATRES IN THE AREA” - SAN FRANCISCO CHRONICLE

 Aurora Theatre Company was launched in 1992 by Barbara Oliver and a group of professional Bay Area theatre artists following the successful world premiere production of Dorothy Bryant’s Dear Master.
 Their desire was to produce plays “about important ideas, mediated by language and people.”
 In other words, the ideas, words, and people would be the focus of each production, “assisted by other elements like sets, lights and costumes,” but not dominated by them.